What does an Addiction Counselor in Rhode Island do? What is Their Job Role?

 On top of those designations, addiction counseling professionals are also eligible to become certified in other related specialties.

 - Certified Co-Occurring Disorders Professional (CCDP)

 - Certificate of Competency in Problem Gambling

-- Certified Clinical Supervisor (CCS) abuse counselor in the state of Arizona, you must complete a series of steps.
+- Certified Clinical Supervisor (CCS) abuse counselor in Rhode Island, alcohol and drug counselors must complete a series of steps.

-Additionally, prospective counselors may gain lesser certifications as Certified Peer Recovery Specialists or Certified Community Health Workers.
+Additionally, prospective Rhode Island substance abuse counselors may gain lesser certifications as Certified Peer Recovery Specialists or Certified Community Health Workers.
 These options may be worth exploring if you’re in recovery yourself, are looking for a way to give back to the community, or as an means of finding out if counseling is right for you.

 Provisional Alcohol and Drug Counselor (PADC)